nnamon/PracticalRet2Libc/docs/lessonplan.md

 to perform a successful attack when more protections are enabled (NX, Stack Canaries, ASLR).

+## Pre-Requisites

+We assume participants have the following pre-requisites:

+1. A thorough understanding of the classic buffer overflow techniques to spawn a shell (Assignment 1).
+2. The ability to read C.
+3. Some Python, GDB and bash knowledge.

+Since time is rather limited, this will be a very fast paced lesson.
+Feel free to pause the video or peruse the syllabus document for an in-depth explanation for the concepts.

 ## Basic Exploitation Refresher

 Recall the vulnerable binary that was presented in the first assignment.
 The